dgnilusha/sql_challenge/README.md

 Data Engineering
 To import the data from the CSV files into a SQL database, perform the following steps:

-Create a new database in  preferred SQL database management system (e.g., PostgreSQL, MySQL).
+Create a new database in  a preferred SQL database management system (e.g., PostgreSQL, MySQL).
 Execute the SQL scripts provided in the "create_tables.sql" file to create the necessary tables in the database.
 Use an appropriate method (e.g., SQL COPY command, database management tool) to import the data from the CSV files into the corresponding tables.
 Verify that the data has been successfully imported by running SQL queries against the tables.